IBM/cloudant-kafka-connector/README.md

 - log4j.properties (optional)
 - test.properties (required)

-The settings in test.properties have to include Cloudant database credentials and Kafka topic details.
-See file for details.
+The settings in `test.properties` have to include Cloudant database credentials and Kafka topic details as above.